Close up of a man's face for article on dermaplaning men.

 2. Men’s skin has more layers

 Answer/Explanation: The deeper layer of your skin called the dermis is about 20% thicker than a woman’s dermis.
-This is why men and women get wrinkles in different ways.
-Men tend to have fewer superficial fine lines than women but are more prone to the deep wrinkles that are caused by repeated facial expressions.
-We’re talking about frown lines between your eyebrows and smile lines around your mouth.
+This is why men and women’s skin appear to age differently.
+Men’s skin doesn’t tend to develop the fine lines that women get; men are more likely to get the deeper facial expression wrinkles such as laugh and forehead lines.

 3. Men’s skin has a higher pH.
 Men 5.80; Women 5.54